sebastianchristopher/Java8OCANotes/README.md

 }
 ```
 ### Overloading constructors
-* DRYs up code and adds degulat values to variables
+* DRYs up code and adds default values to variables
 * the first line of a constructor is always either:
   - a call to another constructor in the same class using this
   - a call to a constructor in the superclass